12 Unique Coffee Drinks from Around the World

 a large cup of Vietnamese coffee

 Vietnamese egg coffee, also known as ca phe trung, is a unique and delicious beverage that originated in Hanoi, Vietnam.
 The drink is made by whisking egg yolks with condensed milk and a touch of sugar until it forms a creamy, frothy texture.
 Once the egg mixture is ready, it is poured over a cup of robust Vietnamese coffee, creating a delightful combination of flavors.
-The resulting drink is rich, creamy, and slightly sweet, with a velvety texture that sets it apart from traditional coffees.
+The drink becomes rich, creamy, and slightly sweet, with a velvety texture that sets it apart from traditional coffees.
 Vietnamese egg coffee has gained popularity both in Vietnam and internationally, offering coffee lovers a distinctive and indulgent alternative to their usual brew.

 8. Coffee with Tea and Condensed Milk